Cubic graphs and the golden mean: Preliminaries

 \item for $v\in V$, there exist $u,w \in \pd v$ such that $h(u) < h(v) < h(w)$. \end{letlist} A \ghf\ $(h,\sH)$ of $G$ is called \emph{transitive} if $\sH$ acts transitively on $G$. \end{definition}

 The properties of normality and unimodularity of the group $\sH$ are discussed in \cite{GL-loc}, but do not appear to be especially relevant to the current work.

-Secondly we remind the reader of the definition of a harmonic function on a graph $G=(V,E)$.
+Secondly, we remind the reader of the definition of a harmonic function on a graph $G=(V,E)$.
 A function $h:V \to\RR$ is called \emph{harmonic} if

-Cayley graphs of finitely generated groups make appearances in this paper, and the reader is referred to \cite{GL-Cayley, GL-amen} for background material on such graphs.
+Cayley graphs of finitely generated groups (with symmetric generator sets) make appearances in this paper, and the reader is referred to \cite{GL-Cayley, GL-amen} for background material on such graphs.
 We denote by $\id$ the identity of any group $\Ga$ under consideration.